adityabudgie/UART-Transmitter-Receiver/README.md

 Each testbench prints pass/fail results and creates a VCD waveform file that can be opened in GTKWave.
 The testbenches use faster clock and baud settings to reduce simulation time; the same RTL defaults to 50 MHz and 9600 baud.

-## What to explain in an interview

-A short explanation can be:

-> I implemented a basic 8-N-1 UART in Verilog.
-The transmitter latches a parallel byte and uses an FSM plus a baud counter to send a start bit, eight data bits LSB-first, and a stop bit.
-The receiver synchronizes the asynchronous input, confirms the start bit near its center, samples each data bit once per baud period, and raises a valid pulse after a correct stop bit.
-I verified the transmitter, receiver, and echo top level with self-checking testbenches.

-Important follow-up points:

-- UART is asynchronous because no clock is sent with the data.
-- Both devices must use close baud rates.
-- The start bit changes the line from idle high to low.
-- LSB-first shifting performs the serial conversion.
-- Sampling near the bit center gives timing margin on both sides.
-- A two-flip-flop synchronizer reduces metastability risk, but it does not replace oversampling.

 ## Current scope and limitations